streambim/streambim-widget-api/README.md

 All API calls return promises which, if an error occurs, are rejected with an object which has a `code` and a `detail` field.
 Code is one of the following: `invalid`, `notFound`, `unknown`, `unauthorized` and `notAllowed`.
 Detail can contain anything and should only be used for debugging purposes.

 ## Demo
-Please take a look at the [demo](/demo/index.html) widget for a complete implementation example.
+Please take a look at the [demo](/demo/index.html) widget for a complete widget implementation example.
+To see an example of how to run StreamBIM in embedded mode, see the [embedded demo](/embedded/index.html).
 Notice the CSS rules to ensure that the content is scrollable on touch devices.

 ## Dependencies